General NCD Information

 Additional input is in Cycle Starters for NCD Implementation.
 These are free to download here.

-If you currently do not access to previous surveys, send an e-mail to firstname.lastname@example.org, and we can transfer previous surveys to your account.
+If you currently do not have access to previous profiles generated for your church in 2007 and later, send an e-mail to firstname.lastname@example.org, and we can transfer previous church profiles to your account.

 From there, you can create comparisons as follows:

 - Create the Basic profile by following the instructions in the account.